arman-ali-dev/learnSpringBoot/Notes/notes.md

 ## Jar:
 A JAR (Java Archive) file is a compressed package that contains Java classes, resources, and libraries.
 It is used to distribute and run Java applications efficiently.
 Many third-party libraries (like Spring Boot) come in JAR format.
 You can run a JAR file using java -jar filename.jar.

+## IOC:
+IOC (Inversion of Control) is a concept in Spring Boot where the framework takes control of object creation and dependency management instead of the developer.
+This allows Spring to automatically create and inject objects, reducing manual object creation.

+## ApplicationContext:
+ApplicationContext is the implementation of Inversion of Control (IOC) in Spring Boot.
+It acts as a container that creates, manages, and injects beans (objects) automatically, following the IOC principle.

+## Bean:
+A Bean is an object that Spring creates and manages automatically.</br>
+Note - Normal Object (Not a Bean)

+## @SpringBootApplication:
+@SpringBootApplication is a special annotation in Spring Boot that marks the main class of the application.
+It enables auto-configuration, component scanning, and configuration setup in a single step.
+It combines @EnableAutoConfiguration, @ComponentScan, and @Configuration to simplify Spring Boot setup.

+## @ComponentScan:
+@ComponentScan tells Spring where to search for components like @Component, @Service, and @Repository.
+It automatically registers these beans in the Spring container for dependency injection.

+## @AutoWired:
+@Autowired is a Spring annotation that automatically injects dependencies (beans) without manual object creation.
+It helps in managing dependencies efficiently using Spring’s IOC container.

+## @AutoConfiguration:
+@AutoConfiguration in Spring Boot automatically configures beans based on the classpath and defined properties, reducing manual setup.
+It helps developers build applications with minimal configuration.

+## @Configuration
+@Configuration marks a class as a source of bean definitions for the Spring container.